 For that matter, if you are also receiving any retirement benefits, worker’s compensation payments, or other benefits that are similarly considered “taxable income” by the IRS, you can count these toward meeting the 125% of Poverty Guidelines levels required in order to serve as an immigrant’s financial sponsor.
 (This comes from 71 Federal Register 35731.)

-How long you will remain eligible for the unemployment benefits is an issue you should look into, however.
-The immigration authorities may consider this in assessing your ability to maintain the necessary income levels over time.
+How long you will remain eligible for the unemployment benefits is an issue to look into, however.
+U.S. immigration authorities may consider this in assessing your ability to maintain the necessary income levels over time.

 I am a U.S. citizen, hoping to sponsor my parents for U.S. green cards.
 They are retired, and coming to the U.S. from China.
 I work doing childcare at a nonprofit, earning $19,000 a year.
 This is too low to sponsor my parents—I need about $5,000 per year more.
 I’m willing to look for another job, but do I really have to?
 What about the fact that I own a condo, which is approximately half paid for?

-You are wise to look into whether your assets can make up the apparent shortfall between your income and the amount required to sponsor immigrants at 125% of the U.S. Poverty Guidelines (which amounts can be viewed on Form I-864P, published by USCIS).
+You are wise to look into whether your assets can make up the apparent shortfall between your income and the amount required to sponsor immigrants at 125% of the U.S. Poverty Guidelines (as shown on USCIS Form I-864P).
 Proving ownership of assets can be a convenient way to make up the difference without having to look for additional sponsors.

 When petitioning for parents (or other family members besides spouses or children), you would need to make up any shortfall by counting assets at one-fifth their value after subtracting out your debt.
 (U.S. citizen sponsors of spouses or children need to divide the value by only three.)
 Another way of saying this is that you need to have assets worth five times the gap between your income and the required Poverty Guidelines minimum amount.